gamingumar/rn-countdown/README.md

 # rn-countdown
-Countdown timer app in React Native
+Countdown timer app in React Native using React Hooks!

 - The user should be able to enter a # of minutes (positive integer) and click a “Start”